FuelLabs/sway-standards/standards/src10-native-bridge/README.md

 The `process_message()` function accepts incoming deposit messages from the canonical chain and issues the corresponding bridged asset.

 - This function MUST parse a message at the given `message_index` index.
-- This function SHALL mint a token that follows the [SRC-8; Bridged Asset Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_8).
+- This function SHALL mint an asset that follows the [SRC-8; Bridged Asset Standard](https://github.com/FuelLabs/sway-standards/tree/master/standards/src8-bridged-asset).
 - This function SHALL issue a refund if there is an error in the bridging process.

 ### - `fn withdraw(to_address: b256, sub_id: SubId, gateway_contract: b256)`